jehanson4/SKT-Visualizer/Design21/DevNotes.md

 Major components:

   * **DSModel**: the thing being visualized.
 E.g., an S-K spin glass.
 "DS" stands for "Dynamical System"
-  * **DSParameter**: an adjustable parameter of a DSModel.
-E.g., temperature or number of spins.
   * **DSObservable**: provides visualization data to a Figure.
 E.g., node colors or evlevations
   * **Figure**: the thing that gets displayed on the screen.
   * **Sequencer**: generates a sequence of changes to an animated Figure.
 E.g., changes the temperature in a stepwise fashion